AnujPancholi/fullstackopen2020-part3/README.md

 As stated in exrecise 3.13, have already done this, although I did not see the point of using `findByIdAndRemove` like the course suggests, I used `deleteOne` instead.

+## Exercise 3.16

+I had made one middleware earlier and organised it in a directory in `src`, as I knew I would probabaly be required to make some other middlewares.
+I have added the error handler middleware inthat directory and imported the same in `index`.

+Also, I'm not merely passing the error itself to the middleware, I'm passing an object with mainly upto three properties:
+ - err: the error object
+ - httpStatusCode: Say the error relates to a missing param or a wrong param, then we may want to respond with some http status code other than 500.
+Of course, we can also do this by checking what tht error is in the error handler middleware and adding an appropriate code, but that will not be maintainable.
+In that case we might have to make changes to the error handler middleware to handle some error that a newly added endpoint is throwing.
+So, we can pass this information from the endpiont itself and the error handler only needs to format that into the response.
+ - additionalProperties: Though it is never used in this exercise, we may want to pass tome properties in the response to the user, so we can pass it here and it'll get added to the response.

 ---